-4. Put the Value data equals to 41, it will set the hotkeys to Windows Key + A.
+4. Put the Value data equal to 41; it will set the hotkeys to Windows Key + A.

-Make sure you don’t use those hotkeys Value data which are already assigned in Windows by shortcut.
+Make sure you don’t use those hotkeys Value data already assigned in Windows by shortcut.
 Click OK after inputting desired Value data.
 Close the Registry Editor and reboot to get results.

 I hope that helps!

 How to take screenshots using OneNote without opening it?

 You can change the behavior of the OneNote in the system tray to take screenshots instead of opening OneNote.
 You also need to ensure that the OneNote icon is visible (taskbar corner overflow), so all you need to do is click, which will bring up the screen capture interface.

 To do that, right-click the OneNote icon in the system tray, click one OneNote icon defaults and change it to the Take screen clipping option.
 Done that, when you click on the OneNote icon, it will bring up the screen capture mode.

 What is the alternate to OneNote Screen Clipping?

 You can use Windows built-in screen capturing Win + Shift + S to take a screenshot and then paste it into OneNote.
 While doing it from OneNote makes it more intuitive, with the Windows method, you have the flexibility to use it any number of times and more control over where you can paste it.